-Clinical Pearl: Ketoacidosis is a complication that occurs when cells only metabolize fat.
-In animals, this may occur in times of excessive dieting, fasting, or malnutrition.
-In humans, the most common cause of ketoacidosis is Type I Diabetes.
-In type I diabetes, there is no endogenous insulin, and sugar cannot get into the fat and muscle cells which make up the largest percentage of body tissue by volume and weight.
+Ketoacidosis is a complication that occurs when the body is not metabolizing sugar.
+This may occur in times of excessive dieting, fasting, or malnutrition.
+The most common cause of ketoacidosis is Type I Diabetes.
+In type I diabetes, there is no endogenous insulin and sugar cannot get into the fat and muscle cells which make up the largest percentage of body tissue by volume and weight.
 This means that these cells will catabolize predominately fat for ATP production (fat does not require insulin to get into cells).
 As increasing amounts of fat molecules are broken down through beta oxidation, accumulation of acetate and acetyl CoA may occur as the Citric Acid Cycle reaches a limit on how many acetyl CoA molecules it can take in at the first biochemical step.
 These two carbon products begin to spontaneously react with each other and produce 4 carbon molecules referred to as ketone bodies.
 The three most common ketone bodies are acetone, acetoacetate, and beta-hydroxybutyrate.
 These molecules are acidic and in high quantities can lower the pH of the blood.
 Also, acetone is volatile and can escape through the lungs and give a particular smell to a person's exhaled breath.
-The smell has been described as being similar to fingernail polish remover (which contains acetone).
+The smell has been described as being similar to finger nail polish remover (which contains acetone).

 Fatty acids must be "activated" before they are transported into the mitochondria.
 Activation involves the attachment of Coenzyme (CoA).
 The result is a fatty acid derivative called Fatty acyl-CoA.
 Fatty acyl-CoA goes through a series of steps illustrated below.
-This process is called beta oxidation, which suggests that the molecule will be oxidized at the beta carbon and then cleaved to yield Acetyl CoA (last step below).
+This process is called beta oxidation which suggests that the molecule will be oxidized at the beta carbon and then cleaved to yield Acetyl CoA (last step below).
 The Acetyl group is highlighted in blue in the figure below.
-The alpha (a) and beta (b) carbons are labeled on the fatty acid.
-Notice that after Acetyl CoA is produced, the a and ß carbons for the next cycle are illustrated in gray.
-Palmitoleic acid has 16 carbons, is one of the most common fatty acids in animals and is the fatty acid used in this illustration.
+The alpha ( $\alpha$ ) and beta ( $\beta$ ) carbons are labeled on the fatty acid.
+Notice that after Acetyl CoA is produced, the $\alpha$ and $\beta$ carbons for the next cycle are illustrated in gray.
+Palmitoleic acid is one of the most common fatty acids in animals and is the fatty acid used in this illustration.
 However, fatty acids can be any length with the most common ones between 14 and 18 carbons long.
 Complete beta oxidation of palmitoleic acids yields 8 Acetyl CoA molecules that can metabolize further in the citric acid cycle.
 The enzymes that catalyze each step are depicted in green boxes.